 - use the title “occupational therapist” and any other variation or abbreviation of that title (including an equivalent in another language); and

 - work as an occupational therapist in Manitoba or perform any of the specific duties of an occupational therapist.

-Some professions are Right to Title only.
+Some professions are right to title only.
 You must be registered with the regulatory body in order to use the reserved title.
-However, even without registration with the regulator, you are still legally allowed to work in the field and to engage in the activities of the profession.
+However, if you are not registered, you are still legally allowed to work in the field and to engage in the activities of the profession.

 For example, an individual must be registered with the Certified Technicians and Technologists Association of Manitoba in order to use the title “Certified Engineering Technologist”.
 However, even without going through the registration process, it is still legal to work in the field and to perform the activities of an engineering technologist.

-Other ways of saying that a profession is a Right to Title are:
+Other ways of saying that a profession is right to title are:

 Which professions and trades are regulated in Manitoba?
 Who regulates each profession and trade?

 There are many regulated occupations Manitoba.
 Each has its own regulatory body.

 30 professions are included under Manitoba’s Fair Registration Practices in Regulated Professions Act.
 Professions included under the Act have their registration processes regularly reviewed by the Office of the Manitoba Fairness Commissioner to ensure they are transparent, objective, impartial, and fair.

 Follow this link for a list of the 30 regulated professions under this Act.